-The main body of the essay must be clear and easy to follow.
+The main body of the academic essay must be clear and easy to follow.
 You must consider (1) how you will structure your paragraphs, and (2) how you will link the paragraphs together.

 When it comes to writing in paragraphs, the golden rule is to only include one theme per paragraph.
 In addition, you should use ‘signposts’ to connect the paragraphs together, and link them to the higher argument.

 For more information check out our how to structure an essay article.

 7. Write a clear introduction

 Once the body of the essay is complete, you can start on the introduction.
 Your introduction is your chance to make a good first impression, so it’s worth spending some time on.
 Briefly, an introduction should: